I-Foresee-U/Data-Analysis-for-Internet-of-Things-System/README.md

 The source code and implementation details are in "**Big Three_Final.ipynb**".

-The generate report is "Big Three_Final.pdf"
+The generated report is "Big Three_Final.pdf"